rsp/node-tco/README.md

 License
 -------
-This is software is released under the Expat (MIT) License - a permissive non-copyleft, GPL-compatible, FSF-approved, free software, open source license.
+This is free software released under the Expat (MIT) License.

 See [LICENSE.md][license-url] for details.